near/near-sandbox-js/.changeset/tender-timers-type.md

 ---

 Implemented a high-level API (Sandbox) to start and stop a NEAR sandbox node with optional configuration.
-Use lib as CLI interface to init and run bin manualy.
+Keep CLI support to initialize and run the sandbox manually.

-Automatically downloads the specified or default NEAR binary version if not already present.
+Automatically downloads the NEAR binary (specified or default version).

 Supports:

-Custom genesis/accounts/config (merged on top of defaults).
+Custom genesis, accounts, and config.

-Safe port allocation via internal locking system.
+Safe port allocation via internal locking.

-Graceful teardown and cleanup (tearDown()).

-Temporary home directory management
+Graceful shutdown via stop() or teardown() with cleanup.

+Full chain dump via dump(), returning all config files (genesis, config, node_key, validator_key).

+Starting a sandbox with a prepared state by providing genesis, validator_key, and node_key.